What diseases cause hemoglobin to decrease? Low hemoglobin level is a very dangerous symptom: causes, prevention, treatment

 Symptoms of low hemoglobin in the blood

-Although a decrease in hemoglobin in the blood is not specific disease, but still has a number of specific signs and symptoms in humans.
-You can detect a drop in the level after passing a general blood test, but they can induce you to unscheduled delivery the following symptoms low hemoglobin:
+Although a decrease in hemoglobin in the blood is not specific disease, but still has a number of special signs and symptoms in humans.
+A drop in level can be detected after a general blood test, but they may encourage you to take an unscheduled blood test. following symptoms low hemoglobin:

 All of these symptoms result from oxygen starvation, as well as disorders of carbon dioxide metabolism in the body and regulation acid-base balance.
 But there are more critical signs of low hemoglobin that can be dangerous to human health: